beNjiox/yals/README.md

 ```

 To make uses of the vagrant build you need the vagrant box box32 and VirtualBox.

-It will install a basic LAMP stack with redis, php5.5 and mysql.
+It will install a basic LAMP stack with redis, memcached, php5.5 and mysql.